okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

 You can also provide a test to control whether the command is executed or not.

 This should be a last resort.
+You can execute any of the scripts from the above files in this section.

 Example: call the echo command only if the file doesn't exist